nyavramov/monitor_web_page_changes/README.md

 ## Why perceptual hashes?

 I initially thought that scraping the DOM might be a good way to look for changes, but it's just too much work writing a new DOM scraper every time you want to monitor a new site.
+Comparing screenshots at different points in time seems like a good way to get around that.

 ## How do I use it?